From “text neck” to carrying heavy bags, daily activities can strain your body over time, causing an overuse injury.

 - Shin splints: Athletes who train hard but don’t stretch fully can damage their shin bones, muscles and tendons.

-- Tennis elbow: Tennis players, golfers and baseball players overuse elbows, leading to cartilage and tendon damage.
+- Tennis elbow: Tennis players, golfers and baseball players overuse their elbows, leading to cartilage and tendon damage.